• Home

 Safari jeeps in Yala National Park, Sri Lanka

 Respect the animals by keeping a safe distance, and don’t encourage your driver to get too close or to chase wild animals.
-Some irresponsible drivers may equate a better line of sight with more tips – assure them that that is not the case.
+Some irresponsible or less-experienced safari drivers in Sri Lanka may equate a better line of sight with more tips – assure them that that is not the case and encourage your driver to stick to any marked paths and roads in national parks.

 Wondering what else there is to do along Sri Lanka’s southern coast?
 Head on over here!